Critical Email Marketing Do’s and Don’ts for Professional Services

 The email communication you have with your subscribers is an important opportunity to showcase your firm’s thought leadership and credibility on common client issues.

 Send content that speaks to your prospects’ biggest questions and problems.
 Mix up the format of the content you send to appeal to the different ways people like to learn information.
-For instance, you can send links to your recent blog posts, newly published guides, upcoming webinars, or visually appealing SlideShare presentations.
+For instance, you can send links to your recent blog posts, newly published guides, or upcoming webinars.

 DON’T: Forget to Send Hard Offers